hmchen47/DataScience/RefCards/NeuralNets.md

   + similar to family tree problem but larger scale
   + Typical 5 previous words used but shown 2 in the diagram
-  + Using distributed representations via hidden layers to predict via huge sofmax to get probabilities for all various words might coming next
+  + Using distributed representations via hidden layers to predict via huge softmax to get probabilities for all various words might coming next
   + refinement:
     + skip layer connection to skip from input to output
     + input words individually informative about what the word might be